NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 Authorization Item: An authorization item defines one permission per one corresponding designated actor.
 There may be multiple Authorization Items within one `authorization_details`, which is later encapsulated in the rich authorization request and the issued Batch Token.

-Batch Token: A JWT issued by the AS to the Leader-Client.
+Batch Token: A special JWT access token issued by the AS to the Leader-Client.
 It encapsulates multiple Authorization Items, enabling subsequent delegation.

-Designated Actor: The may_act claim within an authorization item that specifies the Sub-Client authorized to exercise that permission.
+Designated Actor: The `may_act` claim within an authorization item that specifies the Sub-Client authorized to exercise that permission.

 Downscoped Token: The access token issued to a Sub-Client as a result of token exchange, which is to be used at the RS to access protected resources.
 It contains only a subset of authorization items whose designated actors match the requesting Sub-Client's identity.